Georgian Legion (Ukraine): Casualties

+Controversies

-Accusation of war crime
+Accusation of war crimes

-On 30 March 2022, a video surfaced of the aftermath of an ambushed Russian paratrooper BMD-2 armored vehicle, geolocated in the area of Dmitrovka located a few kilometers from Bucha, Kyiv Oblast.
+On 30 March 2022, a video surfaced of the aftermath of an ambushed Russian paratrooper BMD-2 armored vehicle, geolocated in the area of Dmytrivka located a few kilometers from Bucha, Kyiv Oblast.
 A different video of the same event shows how one of the captured and seemingly injured Russian serviceman is shot by an unknown member of the Ukrainian forces.

 Ukrainian Foreign Minister Dmytro Kuleba said the video will "definitely be investigated".
-Mamuka Mamulashvili denied the Georgian in the video was part of the Legion.
+Mamuka Mamulashvili denied that Georgian in the video was part of the Legion.

+In an interview published by the YouTube channel of the dissident Russian businessman Mikhail Khodorkovsky, Georgian Legion commander Mamuka Mamulashvili said about the treatment of Russian prisoners: "Sometimes we tie them hands and feet.
+I speak for the Georgian Legion, we will never take Russian prisoners."
+Mamulashvili said that his justification for ordering no quarter on Russian soldiers is a response to the Bucha massacre.

+Accusations of coup plots in Georgia and Slovakia

+On 18 September 2023, the State Security Service of Georgia (SSG) accused the Georgian Legion and Mamulashvili of plotting with Ukrainian intelligence to stage a coup d'état against the ruling Georgian Dream to restore arrested President Mikheil Saakashvili.
+Mamulashvili retorted that the claims of a coup were baseless and accused the Georgian Dream party of "receiving tasks from the Kremlin".

+On 31 January 2025, the prime minister of Slovakia Robert Fico together with Slovak Information Service accused the Georgian Legion of organising anti-government demonstrations with the goal of coup d'état in the country.
+At the press conference, Fico showed photographs of Mamulashvili with protest-organising group Mier Ukrajine (Peace to Ukraine) activist Lucia Štasselová and online news commentator Martin M. Šimečka, the father of opposition leader Michal Šimečka.
+Slovakia later banned commander Mamuka Mamulashvili and 10 other members of RFE legion from entering Slovakia.

 Foreign fighters

 The Georgian Legion is made up of about 500 Georgians and an equal number of various other nationalities.

 The following countries have had nationals reported as being members of the Georgian Legion: